threefoldfoundation/info_threefold_pub/wiki/tfgrid/grid/grid_intro.md

 The ThreeFold_Grid is the most advanced peer-to-peer Internet Grid in the world.
 It is built by independent people, called farmers, that together create a pool of inter-connected compute, network and storage capacity.

-The ThreeFold Token is used to buy cloud_capacity on the TF_grid.
-This Cloud_Capacity can be used to host any application on the grid such as websites, storage applications, internet services and more.
+The ThreeFold Token is used to buy internet_capacity on the TF_grid.
+This internet_capacity can be used to host any application on the grid such as websites, storage applications, internet services and more.

 ## Participants of the grid